1habibi/DevCarsMini/README.md

-My mini game maked for coursework
+my mini game maked for coursework. baybe i`ll continue developing. but not really
-Maybe i`ll continue developing